executors/executors/explanatory.md

 | `bulk_async_defer`   | bulk   | two-way        | no       |

 Note that the entire cross product of the three sets of properties is not represented in this table.
-For example, `bulk_then_post` does not exist.
+For example, `then_post` does not exist.
 When selecting customization points, we have made a trade-off between expressivity and minimalism guided by their usefulness to the Standard Library and the technical specifications we initially wish to target.